stephenk02/stephenk02.github.io.old/about.md

 ---

 <div class="text_container">
   <p> So what's up?
-Name's Stephen Koren and I'm 19 year old student currently studying for a Bachelor of Games and Virtual Worlds (Programming) at the Academy of Interactive Entertainment. </p>
+Name's Stephen Koren and I'm a 19 year old student currently studying for a Bachelor of Games and Virtual Worlds (Programming) at the Academy of Interactive Entertainment. </p>
 </div>

 ### More Information